RayBB/openlibrary-docs/Debugging.md

 ![Debugger in action](https://user-images.githubusercontent.com/6251786/56706388-bd889e00-66e2-11e9-9d9b-449f0458305a.gif)

 To use:
-1. `docker-compose up -d` as usual and [**login as admin**](https://github.com/internetarchive/openlibrary/wiki/Getting-Started#logging-in).
-Then `docker-compose down`. (see https://github.com/internetarchive/openlibrary/issues/2122 )
+1. `docker-compose up -d` as usual and [**login as admin**](https://github.com/internetarchive/openlibrary/wiki/Getting-Started#logging-in). (see https://github.com/internetarchive/openlibrary/issues/2122 )
 2. Open the repo in VS Code
 3. Edit around line 8 of `docker-compose.yml` to say `workers 1` instead of `4`
 4. `docker-compose up -d`
-5. If using a docker machine (or docker toolbox), edit `.vscode/launch.json` and update `host` (run `docker-machine ip` to find the ip to use)
-6. Go to http://localhost:8080/admin/attach_debugger (or whatever your docker ip is) and click "Start"
+5. Go to http://localhost:8080/admin/attach_debugger (or whatever your docker ip is) and click "Start"
-7. Go to the debug panel (Ctrl+Shift+D) in VS Code, and click "Python: Attach"
+6. Go to the debug panel (Ctrl+Shift+D) in VS Code, and click "Python: Attach"
-8. Debug!
+7. Debug!